mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 There are several issues with this approach:

-1. Adding a new word requires looking up the translation for all supported languages and adding them to the appropriate `.json` files.
+1. Adding a new phrase to translate requires looking up the translation for all supported languages and adding them to the appropriate `.json` files.
-2. Adding a language requires creating a new `.json` file, adding translations for all the phrases being used, adding an `import` of the new `.json` file, and adding an `<option>` for it inside the `<select>`.
+2. Adding a language to support requires creating a new `.json` file, adding translations for all the phrases currently being used, adding an `import` of the new `.json` file, and adding an `<option>` for it inside the `<select>`.